mahmoodlab/PathomicFusion/README.md

-# Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Cancer Diagnosis and Prognosis
+# Pathomic Fusion: An Integrated Framework for Fusing Histopathology and Genomic Features for Diagnosis and Prognosis

 <details>